Stockholm university

 I am a professor of Archaeological Science.
 This means that I work with a wide range of analytical/scientific techniques in order to extract more information from the fragmented source material of archaeology.
 My main research interest is on cultures of food and subsistence and how these change over long periods of time.
 This research has its place in the field of biomolecular archaeology.
 In combination with conventional archaeological evidence, as well as written sources, I use both molecular and isotopic analyses of food residues found adhering onto and adsorbed into ceramic vessels and anthropogenic soils.
 The chronology of my research spans from the Late Palaeolithic to the Late Modern era.

 After my dissertation in June 2000 I was guestmember-of-staff at the Fossil Fuel and Environmental Geochemistry Newcastle Research Group, University of Newcastle upon Tyne, UK, from November 2000 until March 2001.
 Since then I have been employed as an externally financed researcher at the Archaeological Research Laboratory and at the Center for the Study of Cultural Evolution, both located at the Department of Archaeology and Classical Studies, Stockholm University.
-During this time I have been the Principle Investigator of three, and co-applicant in four, externally financed research projects (see below).
+During this time I have been the Principle Investigator of three, and co-applicant in seven, externally financed research projects (see below).
 Since August 2016 I have a permanent position as Lecturer in Archaeological Science at the Archaeological Research Laboratory, Stockholm University, and between 2016 and 2021 I was engaged as supervisior within the Marie Skłodowska-Curie European Joint Doctoral Training Site ArchSci 2020.
 Since 2020 I am involved in a project on the impact of three major climate events on prehistoric coastal communities.
 I teach archaeological science at both undergraduate and graduate levels, both in the laboratory and in the field.
 Through my expertise in the application of archaeological science in archaeological fieldwork, I lead archaeological investigations at Birka (UNESCO World Heritage Site) on Björkö in Lake Mälaren together with colleagues.
 Since 2021, I am involved in the Nordic-Japanese research programme CALDERA - Long-term cultural responses to major natural disasters, which aims to investigate the long-term cultural responses of hunter-gatherer societies to major natural disasters.
 The aim is to understand the processes of survival, adaptation and recovery, and the ways in which long-term interactions between humans, animals and the environment have influenced the emergence of new cultural lifestyle choices.
 Members of the programme are based at Lund and Stockholm Universities in Sweden and at Kanazawa and Kyushu Universities in Japan.
 And as of 2023, I am involved in the management group of the research programme "Crisis, Conflict and Climate - Social Change in Scandinavia 300-700" financed by the Riksbankens Jubileumsfond and am also a researcher in the same program.

 Projects